 The weather can be favorable for photography.
 It is worth checking the weather before pictures.
-Maybe there will be fog over the canyon, clouds or storm.
+Maybe there will be fog over the canyon, clouds, or storms.
 Last time we got some snow, which also added a different atmosphere to the photos.

 Change Your Perspective & Take a Helicopter Tour or Go For a Hike

-If you have time, its a great idea to change your vantage point.
-Even short hike 0,5 – 1 mile down into the canyon give you different compositions and perspective.
+If you have time, it’s a great idea to change your vantage point.
+Even a short hike 0,5 – 1 mile down into the canyon gives you different compositions and perspectives.
 Or you can take a hike along the rim, to change the point of view.

 Most of all, if you can take a helicopter flight you can get an amazing vista and great photo opportunity, too.
-Helicopter flight over the Grand Canyon is an unforgettable adventure.
+A helicopter flight over the Grand Canyon is an unforgettable adventure.